Surging Bruins edge Devils 3-2 on Spooner's goal

 The Bruins outshot New Jersey 16-5 in the opening period.

-NOTES: New Jersey captain Andy Greene was out for personal reasons.
+NOTES: Stafford was named the game's First Star. ...
+New Jersey captain Andy Greene was out for personal reasons.
 Lappin was called up from Albany of the AHL on Saturday. ...
 Defenseman Dalton Prout, acquired from Columbus for defenseman Kyle Quincey on Wednesday, played his first game with the Devils. ...
 It was the teams' final regular season meeting. ...
 Vegas GM George McPhee was in the press box.

 UP NEXT